go-lark/lark/README.md

 [简体中文](/README_zhCN.md)

-go-lark is an easy-to-use unofficial SDK for Feishu and Lark Open Platform.

-go-lark implements messaging APIs, with full-fledged supports on building Chat Bot and Notification Bot.
+go-lark is an easy-to-use unofficial SDK for Feishu and Lark Open Platform, which implements messaging APIs, with full-fledged supports on building Chat Bot and Notification Bot.

 It is widely used and tested by in-house ~450 developers with over 1.5k Go packages.